Learn how to make your own moss pole to support your Monstera aka Swiss Cheese Plant and give it a place to climb.

 If you are growing Monstera deliciosa then at some point you are going to want to purchase or make a moss pole.

 I came home to my beautiful Monstera on the floor one day because it had no support.
-It in the short term I let it lean on this armchair.
+In the short term, I let it lean on this armchair.
 However, I knew I needed to do something soon.
 This climbing plant with large leaves definitely needed some support.

 My daughter had talked about moss poles on the day we first bought this plant but I never bothered getting one.
 Now that I really needed one I went about making my own and you can too.